dalvirushikesh/rushikesh_instawork_backend-/README.md

 - git clone git@github.com:dalvirushikesh/rushikesh_instawork_backend-.git

 # Step 2
-- change directory to the project directory using cd rushikesh_instawork_backend-
+- change directory to the project directory using following command
+- cd rushikesh_instawork_backend-
-- now to install all npm packages run following command npm install
+- now to install all npm packages run following command
+- npm install
 # Step 3
-- To start the application use following command node server.js
+- To start the application use following command
+- node server.js

 Now you have your application up and running on port 3000
 # Step 4